If you’re obese, you have yet another health hazard to worry about: pancreatic cancer, especially if your body mass index exceeds 35.

 In the patients with a body mass index of 35 or lower, 61 percent had a recurrence.

 This is not the only study to show an association between obesity and pancreatic cancer outcomes.
 Previous studies have shown similar results.

-Thus far, the dynamics behind this association have not been discovered, and more research is needed, with the idea of seeking out systemic or tumor biomarkers in people with BMIs over 35, that can yield more insight into this mechanism.
+Thus far, the dynamics behind this association have not been discovered, and more research is needed.

 If you’re struggling with obesity, then make exercise a priority.
 If you’re already exercising, then make sure it includes cardio and strength training.
 Don’t just do cardio.